 (1) At the first meeting attended by a Councillor Council Member after election, Council MemberCouncillors shall determine their own seating arrangements.
-If agreement cannot be reached, the CEO shall allot by random draw, a position at the Council table to each Council MemberCouncillor and the Council MemberCouncillor shall, until such time as there is a call by a majority of Council Council MemberCouncillor
+If agreement cannot be reached, the CEO shall allot by random draw, a position at the Council table to each Council MemberCouncillor and the Council MemberCouncillor shall, until such time as there is a call by a majority of Council MemberCouncillor and the Council MemberCouncillor shall, until such time as there is a call by a majority of Council MemberCouncillor.